wesbos/eslint-config-wesbos/readme.md

 ## With Typescript

-Same instructions as above, just make sure you extend `wesbos/typescript` instead of just `wesbos`.
+Same instructions as above, just make sure you extend `wesbos/typescript` instead of just `wesbos-extended`.

 ## With Yarn